ibm-client-success/blockchain/mu_rest_server/README.md

 # Multi User REST Server Hyperledger Composer Network

-## Running REST Server and Playground to run on IBM Cloud
+## Setting up REST Server and Playground to run on IBM Cloud

 Note: BNA has to be compiled against composer version 0.19.5.
 This is because the REST Server image that runs on the IBM Cloud is at that level.